ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 2. The second is to import it always via ``poetry``, but pointing directly to the GitLab repository.

-We point out also this second approach since this test harness is is supposed to evolve quickly, together with the evolution of the subsystems and the integration tests.
+We point out also this second approach since this test harness is supposed to evolve quickly, together with the evolution of the subsystems and the integration tests.
 This second approach could be particularly useful in case you want to contribute to the project and need to apply your own changes quickly.

-To point directly the GitLab repo (potentially also to a specific branch) and bypass the semantic versioning, add the following to your ``pyproject.toml`` file:
+To point directly to the GitLab repo (potentially also to a specific branch) and bypass the semantic versioning, add the following to your ``pyproject.toml`` file: